huggingface/huggingface_hub/docs/hub/spaces.md

 ## How does it work?

 We deploy a containerized version of your code on our Infra, each time you commit.
-Many cool infra challenges to solve in the future, if you'd like to help us, please consider reaching out 🙂.
+As a sidenote, we have many cool infra challenges to solve, if you'd like to help us, please consider reaching out 🙂.

 ## Secret management

 If your app needs any secret keys or tokens to run, you do not want to hardcode them inside your code.
-Instead, over to the settings page for your Space repo and you'll be able to input key/secret pairs.
+Instead, head over to the settings page for your Space repo and you'll be able to input key/secret pairs.

 Those secrets will be exposed to your app using the [Streamlit Secrets](https://blog.streamlit.io/secrets-in-sharing-apps/) feature if it's a Streamlit app, or as env variables in other cases.